gobitfly/eth2-knowledge-base/glossary.md

 **2. Pending: Waiting for activation on ETH2**
-  * A minimum of 4 validators per Epoch can be activated.
-(900 per day)
+  * Until 327680 active validators in the network, **4 validators can be activated per epoch** (900 per day).
+After that 5 can be 	activated per epoch and the number of validators **that can be activated increases by 1 for every 64k additional active  validators**.
   * Amount of activations scales with the amount of active validators and the limit is the active validator set divided by 64.000
-  * **900 validators can be activated per day** until 327680 active validators have been reached.
-    Then it becomes 5 per epoch

 **3. Active Validator:**
 Currently attesting and proposing blocks **(=Block proposer)**.

   The Validator will stay active until:
-  * the balance drops below 16 ETH
+  * the balance drops below 16 ETH (ejected).
   * voluntary exit
   * slashed